Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 **Job Runs Page**: Provide a detailed overview of all the jobs executed, including those from DLT pipelines.
 Clicking on individual tables or task within a job run will providespecifics bout that task.

+**Table directory** In a concern of distributed file storage systems, a table directory typically refers to the underlying location in the distributed storage where the data is stored.

+**Databricks Tables** Allows you to create tables which are essentially metadata definitions on top of your data.
+These tables can point to data stored in various formats like parquet, Avro, CSV, JSON, etc

+**Storage Systems** Databricks can be integrated with different distributed storage systems like Azure Blob Storage, Azure Data Lake, AWS S3 and more.

 #### A data engineer is creating a live streaming table to be used by other members of their team.
 They want to indicate that the table contains silver quality data.